Travel

 IMG_3420

-The museum is within the medieval Gruuthuse, the house of Louis de Gruuthuse.
-It’s a spectacular building, with lavishly decorated fireplaces, ceilings and balustrades.
-I particularly loved the small terrace overlooking the internal courtyard.
+The museum is housed within the medieval Gruuthuse, once the home of Louis de Gruuthuse.
+It is a spectacular building, with lavishly decorated fireplaces, ceilings, and balustrades.
+I was especially taken by the small terrace overlooking the internal courtyard, a quiet, almost hidden space that felt removed from the rest of the city.

 IMG_3552